kyma-project/eventing-manager/docs/user/README.md

 - To understand and configure the module's global settings, see the [Eventing CRD](./resources/eventing-cr.md).
 - To create a subscriber, define a [Subscription CRD](./resources/subscription-cr.md).
 You cannot delete the Eventing module as long as Subscription CRs exist.

-## RBAC Aggregation
+## Authorization

-The Eventing module provides aggregated Kubernetes RBAC ClusterRoles following the [Kubernetes User-Facing Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) pattern.
-These ClusterRoles automatically extend the standard `view` and `edit` roles with permissions for Eventing module resources.

-This means that users already bound to the standard Kubernetes `view` or `edit` ClusterRoles can work with Eventing resources (Eventing CR and Subscription CR) without any additional role configuration.
+To assign access permissions to the Eventing module resources, use the following [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles):

+- `kyma-eventing-view` - Grants read-only access to all Eventing module resources and their status.
+- `kyma-eventing-edit` - Grants full access to all Eventing module resources and read-only access to their status.
+-
 ### Provided ClusterRoles

 #### kyma-eventing-view